 You knew that right?

 For other OS's?
 No idea.
-I am pretty good with Linux and Mac as well, but have never gotten round to using Eagle in either.
+I am pretty good with Linux and Mac but have never gotten round to using Eagle in either.
+I assume they are in /users somewhere.
+Beyond that?
 Sorry.

-There are lots of ways to make this work, since there are lots of things you can do surrounding libraries:
+There are lots of things you can do surrounding libraries:

 - You can duplicate an existing device, symbol, or package, then edit it to change it.

-- You can create alternate footprints for a single device (so you can, for instance, choose between a SMD version of an IC or a DIP version)
+- You can create alternate packages for a single device (so you can, for instance, choose between a SMD version of an IC or a DIP version)

 - You can add new devices to an existing library.